Dhyani13/cutiebday/README.md

 To personalize this for your own use:

 1. Update the images in the gallery section with your own photos
-2. Modify the text messages in the HTML file
+2. Modify the text messages in the HTML file to reference your best friend
 3. Change the colors in the CSS file to match your preferences
 4. Update the music in the HTML file if needed
 5. Update the birthday date in `script.js` (currently set to November 26)